paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-030-community-reinvestment.md

 <a id="section-2908"></a>
 ## § 2908.
 Small bank regulatory relief
-**(a) In general** Except as provided in subsections (b) and (c) of this section, any regulated financial institution with aggregate assets of not more than $250,000,000 shall be subject to routine examination under this chapter—
+**(a) In general** Except as provided in subsections (b) and (c), any regulated financial institution with aggregate assets of not more than $250,000,000 shall be subject to routine examination under this chapter—

 (1) not more than once every 60 months for an institution that has achieved a rating of “outstanding record of meeting community credit needs” at its most recent examination under [section 2903 of this title](./chapter-030-community-reinvestment.md#section-2903);